klippa-app/flutter-klippa-scanner-sdk/README.md

 // The message to display when the limit has been reached. config.imageLimitReachedMessage = "You have reached the image limit";

+// The message to display when the cancel button has tapped. config.cancelConfirmationMessage = "Delete photos and exit scanner?";

+// The text of the delete imeage button. config.deleteButtonText = "Delete Photo";

+// The text of the retake image button. config.retakeButtonText = "Retake Photo";

+// The text of the cancel event button. config.cancelButtonText = "Cancel";

+// The text of the button shown as one of the delete confirmation alert dialog options. config.cancelAndDeleteImagesButtonText = "Delete photos and exit";

 // Whether the camera automatically saves the images to the camera roll (iOS) / gallery (Android).
 Default true. config.storeImagesToCameraRol = true;